 One of the cosmetic issues that plagues most System 3 games is the fact that the siderails on these games are prone to rusting, particularly around the flipper buttons where they get touched a lot.
 The rails on my game were no different.
 If you really want to lift the look of your game, you can buy brand new steel rails locally (Railways), which look fantastic.
 However, I opted to clean my own rails up as they seemed salvageable.

 I just hit them with a long polishing session with ultra fine steel wool.
 This worked really well and removed all of the rust, which turned out to be mostly light surface rust.
-It also polished up the rails to a nice, smooth finish.
-Not as blingy as new, chrome rails, but it looks original and feels nice to the touch, and spots where the rust had penetrated deeper were darker.
+They polished up reasonably well, but they were still a little rough to the touch, and spots where the rust had penetrated deeper were darker.

 Ball hole liner